-- Adjectives and adverbs weaken the noun or the verb when quite often the latter are strong enough to stand on their own.
+- Adjectives and adverbs weaken the noun or the verb when quite often the latter is strong enough to stand on their own.

 - Writers that overuse adjectives and adverbs tend to use ones they’ve heard before, sacrificing originality.

-- Using too many adjectives and adverbs prevents the reader from making the story their own.
+- Using too many adjectives and adverbs prevent the reader from making the story their own.
 A lack of detail encourages the reader to fill in the gaps.

 But it’s a problem easily fixed!
 Here are Lukeman’s suggestions: